UK - Atlanta

 Chattanooga - Lynchburg - Nashville

 This morning we travel to the small town of Lynchburg to tour the Jack Daniel’s Distillery where every bottle of the famous sippin’ whiskey has been produced since 1866.
 Interestingly, no liquor can be consumed in this famous location due to a law held over from the prohibition era.
-After our tour we transfer to Nashville and the Gaylord Opryland Resort (4T) or Renaissance Nashville Hotel (4T), our base for the next two nights.
+After our tour we transfer to Nashville and the Gaylord Opryland Resort (4T) our base for the next two nights.

 Nashville is a city of contrasts, famous as the country music capital of the world and also called the ‘Athens of the South’ having, as it does, the only full-scale replica of the Greek Parthenon.
 Our morning tour introduces you to the facets of the city including the Parthenon replica, Studio B, and the Country Music Hall of Fame.
-You may wish to take an optional excursion to the mecca of Country and Western Music, The Grand Ole Opry, which is America’s longest-running scheduled show having never missed a Saturday performance since it was first broadcast on radio in 1925.
-This excursion is bookable prior to departure (subject to availability).
+This evening we experience the mecca of Country and Western Music, The Grand Ole Opry - America’s longest-running scheduled show having never missed a Saturday performance since it was first broadcast on radio in 1925.

 Nashville - Tupelo - Memphis

 This morning we experience a true highlight of the holiday as we visit legendary Graceland, home of Elvis Presley.
-Explore the mansion and grounds of his estate on a well-presented audio walking tour which has an emotional conclusion at his final resting place.
-Your ticket also includes the Elvis Presley Automobile Museum.
+The Elvis Experience Tour is included, allowing you to explore the mansion and grounds of his estate on a well-presented audio walking tour which has an emotional conclusion at his final resting place.
+Your ticket also includes the Elvis Presley Automobile Museum and his lavish aeroplanes.
 You are free in Memphis for the remainder of the day and you may wish to visit the famous Peabody Hotel and watch the daily parade of ducks at the lobby fountain.

 Memphis - Natchez